sadegh-taghavi/SoloEngine/README.md

 # SoloEngine
-a simple vulkan base cross platform (Currently Android, Windows, Linux) game engine from scratch
+A simple vulkan base cross platform (Currently Android, Windows, Linux) game engine from scratch.
+It is in very early phase of development